gkjohnson/collada-exporter-js/README.md

 The directory relative to the dae file that the textures should be saved to.

+Defaults to `''`, or next to the Collada file.

 ### ColladaArchiveExporter.parse(object, onComplete)

 Writes the processed `dae`, `textures`, and `manifest.xml` file to a zip format to align with the `zae` Collada format.
 Requires the ColladaExporter and JSZip.